-This year we have met a new Dancong production family, the Xie Family.
+This year we have met a new Dancong producer family, the Xie Family.
 They own a very small plot of land in the low to mid mountains, (around 300 meters) just a few kilometers up windy mountain roads from the Phoenix Village.

 Their tea fields are inter dispersed between bamboo forests and vegetable gardens, thus even though they have a few acres of tea, they all manifest in small pocket gardens on ridge lines and mountain valleys.